ortiza5/modding-vivaldi/basics/devtools.md

 The element inspector allows us to look up selectors for the elements we intend to modify.
 Let’s change the font color of the active tab.

-1. Open DevTools and click the element picker button (mouse pointer) on top left.
-   It turns blue.
-Alternatively, you can use the shortcut `Ctrl+Shift+C`.
+1. Open DevTools and click the element picker button (mouse pointer) on top left, or use the keyboard shortcut `Ctrl+Shift+C`.
+The button turns blue.
 2. Hover the active tab in the Vivaldi window and move around until you see the span element with the `.title` class.